Skill level: Advanced, with C and 32-bit experience.

 If you cannot see the pin assignment clearly especially the B7, B8 and B9, you can look at the following table:

-Note: If you are using headphones/earphones, do not attempt to plug it into your ears yet, as loud volume might happen if the hardware is not wired properly.
+Note: If you are using headphones/earphones, do not attempt to plug it into your ears yet, as the volume may be very loud if the hardware is not wired properly.

 Always place the headphones/earphones NEAR or AROUND your ear before you attempt to listen it.
 You have to do this to see that if the sound is too loud or not first!
-Tune up the volume slowly if you have listened to the music, which is the correct output.
+Tune up the volume slowly after you can hear the music.

 The function for the volume control is in the code (main.c – main() function):